Buddhahood: Definition

+There is a broad spectrum of opinion on the nature of Buddhahood, its universality, and the method of attaining Buddhahood among the various schools of Buddhism.
+The level to which this manifestation requires ascetic practices varies from none at all to an absolute requirement, dependent on doctrine.
+In Mahāyāna Buddhism, Buddhahood is the universal goal and all Mahāyānists ultimately aim at becoming a Buddha, in order to benefit and liberate all sentient beings.
+While most Mahāyāna Buddhist schools accept the bodhisattva ideal, in which it takes aeons to reach Buddhahood, not all agree that everyone can become a Buddha or that the path to Buddhahood must necessarily take aeons.

-In Theravada Buddhism, Buddha refers to one who has become awake through their own efforts and insight, without a teacher to point out the dharma.
-A samyaksambuddha re-discovered the truths and the path to awakening and teaches these to others after his awakening.
-A pratyekabuddha also reaches Nirvana through his own efforts, but is unable to teach the dharma to others.
-An arhat needs to follow the teaching of a Buddha to attain Nirvana, but can also preach the dharma after attaining Nirvana.
-In one instance the term buddha is also used in Theravada to refer to all who attain Nirvana, using the term Sāvakabuddha to designate an arhat, someone who depends on the teachings of a Buddha to attain Nirvana.
+In Theravāda Buddhism, Buddha refers to one who has reached awakening or enlightenment (bodhi) through their own efforts and insight, without a teacher to point out the Dhārma.
+A samyaksaṃbuddha ("full, complete Buddha") re-discovers the Four Noble Truths and the Noble Eightfold Path to awakening on their own, and then teaches these to others after his awakening.
+A pratyekabuddha ("solitary Buddha") also reaches Nirvāṇa through his own efforts, but is unable or unwilling to teach the Dhārma to others.
+An arhat ("saint") needs to follow the teaching of a Buddha to attain Nirvāṇa, and may also preach the Dhārma after attaining Nirvāṇa.
+In one instance the term Buddha is also used in Theravādin literature to refer to all who attain Nirvāṇa, using the term śrāvakabuddha to designate an arhat, someone who depends on the teachings of a Buddha to attain Nirvāṇa.
 In this broader sense it is equivalent to the arhat.

+In Mahāyāna Buddhism, a Buddha is seen as a transcendent being with extensive powers, who is all-knowing, immeasurably powerful, with an eternal lifespan, and whose awakened wisdom (buddha-jñana) is all pervasive.
+This view can be found in numerous Mahāyāna texts, such as the Avataṃsaka Sūtra.
+Mahāyāna buddhology mainly understands the Buddha through the "three bodies" (Trikāya) framework.
+In this framework, the historical Buddha or other Buddhas who appear human are understood docetically as magical "transformation bodies" (Nirmāṇakāya).
+Meanwhile, the real or ultimate Buddha is the Dharmakāya, the body of ultimate reality.
+Thus, the Ratnagotravibhāga (Analysis of the Jeweled Lineage), a key Mahāyāna treatise, defines the Buddha as "the uncompounded (asamskrta), and spontaneous (anabhoga) Dharmakāya" and as "self-enlightened and self-arisen wisdom (jñana), compassion and power for the benefit of others."
+This ultimate awakened reality is understood and interpreted in numerous different ways by the different Mahāyāna schools.
-The Tathagatagarba and Buddha-nature doctrines of Mahayana Buddhism consider Buddhahood to be a universal and innate property of absolute wisdom.
-This wisdom is revealed in a person's current lifetime through Buddhist practice, without any specific relinquishment of pleasures or "earthly desires".

-Buddhists do not consider Gautama Buddha to have been the only Buddha.
-The Pāli Canon refers to many previous ones (see list of the named Buddhas), while the Mahayana tradition additionally has many Buddhas of celestial origin (see Amitābha or Vairocana as examples.
-For lists of many thousands of Buddha names see Taishō Tripiṭaka numbers 439–448).
+The doctrine of Buddha-nature (tathāgatagarbha) in Mahāyāna Buddhism also consider Buddhahood to be a universal and innate property which is immanent in all sentient beings.
+Most Buddhists do not consider Gautama Buddha to have been the only Buddha.
+The Pāli Canon refers to many previous ones (see list of the named Buddhas), while the Mahāyāna texts additionally have many Buddhas of celestial origin (see Amitābha or Vairocana as examples; for lists of many thousands of Buddha names, see Taishō Tripiṭaka, numbers 439–448).